-Good question, I am here to answer that and why it is beneficial for your business!
-I’m so excited to explain and help answer your questions for what can be one of the best investments your business will have.
+Good question, I am here to answer: What is brand photography?
+Why is it important?
+And, why is it beneficial for a small business or brand?
+I’m so excited to answer any questions you may have!
+Because ultimately, brand photography can be one of the best investments you make in your business!

 First, brand photography allows you to have personalized images created that are catered to your brand!
 These images illustrate who you are, why you do what you do, and how you do it.
 It also makes certain to pair with your overall aesthetic and values.

-There are a couple critical elements in branding that must be considered – all elements should be consistent with one another and these elements should be true to who you are and what you offer.
+There are a couple critical elements in brand photography that must be considered.
+For example, All elements of the branding visuals should be consistent with one another and these elements should be true to who you are and what you offer.

 Why Brand Photography is Important?

 Brand Photography plays a crucial part of branding as many people want to be able to visualize your products or services and get an idea of who you are.
 Having professional photography will help build trust with your clients/customers as they view your offerings.

 Here’s an example: you are getting ready to hire someone and invest in their business.
 Would you rather hire the professional with quality images, website, and branding or would you hire a person with cell phone selfies and an inconsistent messaging?
 I think we’d all prefer the first option!